janis-commerce/sqs-consumer/README.md

 ### Validate with Struct (Optional)

 When you declare a struct, before any process, all records are validated and only continue if pass the validation, this validations should return a valid [struct](https://www.npmjs.com/package/superstruct).
-You must declare a get struct() in you class.
+You must declare a get struct() in your class.
 ```js
 const { struct } = require('@janiscommerce/superstruct');
 ...